xy2/cozystack-website/content/en/docs/operations/virtualization/gpu.md

 [KubeVirt user guide](https://kubevirt.io/user-guide/virtual_machines/host-devices/#listing-permitted-devices),
 so that the passthrough GPUs are permitted and can be requested by a KubeVirt VM.

-Replace the values for `pciVendorSelector` and `resourceName` to correspond to your GPU model.
+Adjust the `pciVendorSelector` and `resourceName` values to match your specific GPU model.
-Setting `externalResourceProvider=true` indicates that this resource is being provided by an external device plugin, in this case the `sandbox-device-plugin` which is deployed by the Operator.
+Setting `externalResourceProvider=true` indicates that this resource is provided by an external device plugin, in this case the `sandbox-device-plugin` which is deployed by the Operator.

 ```bash